ramakarl/just_math/math_belief_prop/doc/Breakout-Model-Synthesis.md

 * hook radius

-The underlying assumption is that there is something like a 'radius of influence' that is finite for these tilesets.
+The underlying assumption is that there is something like a 'radius of influence' that is finite for these tile sets.
-Some tilesets that have large influence radius still work, so this is not a clear characterization.
+Some tile sets that have large influence radius still work, so this is not a clear characterization.

 One attempt at defining the influence radius is: